microsoft/rest-api-fuzz-testing/docs/raft-updates.md

-# RAFT Updates
+# RAFT updates and releases

-How the REST API Fuzz Testing service handles versions and releases.

 Two different kinds of artifacts are released when a release is made:

 - Container images that are available via public docker hub
-- A python CLI which can be downloaded from the project [github](https://github.com/microsoft/restapifuzztesting/releases) releases page.
+- A python CLI which can be downloaded from the project's [github](https://github.com/microsoft/restapifuzztesting/releases) releases page.

 When the service is deployed, the service components are configured to run from the public container images.
 You can see this configuration on the “Container settings” tab for the orchestrator and apiservice azure resources.